Weather

 What to Do

 Where to begin?
-Ski season is well underway, locals heading north to the number of ski resorts in and around Akureyri, like Hlíðarfjall (open 6-months out of the year).
-With little light pollution and close proximity to the Arctic Circle, Northern Iceland affords plenty of opportunities to spot the Aurora Borealis.
+Ski season is well underway, and locals are heading north to the number of ski resorts in and around Akureyri, like Hlíðarfjall (open six months out of the year).
+With little light pollution and close proximity to the Arctic Circle, Northern Iceland affords plenty of opportunities to spot the aurora borealis.

-If you’re in the capital, head indoors when the weather is especially unfavorable into one of the many trendy boutiques, funky cafés, and informative museums along Reykjavík's cool Laugavegur Street.
-And if you’re here for the Northern Lights, be sure to stop in at the Northern Lights Center to learn how to adjust your camera to the optimal settings.
+If you're in the capital, head indoors when the weather is especially unfavorable to one of the many trendy boutiques, funky cafés, and informative museums along Reykjavík's cool Laugavegur Street.
+And if you're here for the northern lights, be sure to stop in at the Northern Lights Center to learn how to adjust your camera to the optimal settings.

-Take advantage of the season and climb into the Crystal Ice Cave in Vatnajökull Glacier, open for tours mid-November through March.
+Take advantage of the season and climb into the Crystal Ice Cave in Vatnajökull glacier, open for tours from mid-November through March.
 Here you can explore the ice sculptures and formations in the pretty blue light.
-For a different experience, strap on your crampons and trek over part of the Langjökull glacier before switching gears and checking out its man-made ice cave, recreated each year because the slowly-moving glacier causes the straight tunnel to move.
+For a different experience, strap on your crampons and trek over part of the Langjökull glacier before switching gears and checking out its human-made ice cave, recreated each year because the slowly-moving glacier causes the straight tunnel to move.

 Events in February

-Winter Lights Festival.
-Taking place the beginning of the month in Reykjavík, this festival celebrates the winter and the days getting longer.
+Winter Lights Festival, Reykjavík.
+Taking place at the beginning of the month in Reykjavík, this festival celebrates winter and the days getting longer.

-Öskudagur (Ash Wednesday).
-Much like Halloween in many parts of the world, during the Ash Wednesday Festival, Icelandic children dress up in traditional Icelandic costumes and run around towns and villages singing.
+Öskudagur, Nationwide (February-Ash Wednesday).
+Much like Halloween in many parts of the world, Icelandic children dress up in traditional Icelandic costumes during the Ash Wednesday Festival and run around towns and villages singing.
 In return, residents give them local cream puffs (bollur).

-List í ljósi (Art in the Light).
-This free outdoor art event lights up Seyðisfjörður in celebration of the arrival of the sun.
-The town transforms into a buzz of activity with curated artwork from installations, projections and performances to large-scale immersive experiences for three days in the middle of February.
+List í ljósi, Seyðisfjörður.
+This free outdoor Art in the Light event lights up Seyðisfjörður in celebration of the sun's arrival.
+The town transforms into a buzz of activity with curated artwork from installations, projections, and performances to large-scale immersive experiences for three days in the middle of February.

-Stockfish Film Festival.
+Stockfish Film Festival, Reykjavík.
 This small not-for-profit film festival screens up-and-coming art house films at the end of the month in Reykjavík and offers Q&A sessions with international filmmakers and more.

 More Helpful Information